redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 ^^^^^

-Our second SPEC file will be for our example written in the `Python`_ programming language that we created a simulated upstream release of previously (or you downloaded) and placed it's source code into ``~/rpmbuild/SOURCES/`` earlier.
+Our second SPEC file will be for our example written in the `Python`_ programming language that  you downloaded (or you created a simulated upstream release in the :ref:`General Topics and Background <general-background>` Section) and placed it's source code into ``~/rpmbuild/SOURCES/`` earlier.
+Let's go ahead and open the file ``~/rpmbuild/SOURCES/bello.spec`` and start filling in some fields.

 Before we start down this path, we need to address something somewhat unique about byte-compiled interpreted software.
 Since we we will be byte-compiling